GoaFan77/Enhanced4XModRepo/Readme.txt

 		-XP granted from Sova Missile Turrets, Vulkoras Siege Turrets, and Rankulas Nanites removed to be more in line with warped in temporary ships.
 		-Scouts can no longer be stopped from destroying mines by taking damage.
 		-If a unit capturing a neutral object takes enough damage, the capture will now be interrupted.
+		-Bidirectional Jamming duration increased from 45 to 60 seconds.
+Can now only be applied once every 120 seconds.